Hubs-Foundation/hubs-docs/docs/dev-client-gameplay.md

 doesn't support non-numerical component properties, we store it in regular `Map` s instead.

-Let's think of defining a `MediaPDF` component that manages both numerial and non-numerical data as an example.
+Let's think of defining a `MediaPDF` component that manages both numerical and non-numerical data as an example.

 Define a component with numeric properties, and separately create a